MedSolve/htm-ecg/readme.md

 Data is prepared in matlab for encoding and processeing in nupic

 Confiugration needs to change to fit with datasource in and output.
-For performance of this system we included MongoDB
+For performance of this system we included MongoDB.

+# Time
+For ECG data with 10 seconds ECG on 50.000 trails it took roughly 24 hours on a quard core i7 to prepare the dataset.

 # Important
 When performing any operations with this project stay in the project's root folder.
 This is because of the relative paths.
 Remember to install all nupic and python dependencies!
 See [nupic](http://nupic.docs.numenta.org/quick-start/index.html) docs.
 Remember to add the matlab folder to path in matlab!